hwborchers/ctv-optimization/optimization.md

 -   Package [sna](https://cran.r-project.org/web/packages/sna/index.html) contains the function `lab.optimize()`
     which is the front-end to a set of heuristic routines for optimizing some bivariate graph statistics.
--   [maxLik](https://cran.r-project.org/web/packages/maxLik/index.html) adds a likelihood-specific layer on top of a number of maximization routines like Brendt-Hall-Hall-Hausman (BHHH) and Newton-Raphson among others.
-It includes summary and print methods which extract the standard errors based on the Hessian matrix and allows easy swapping of maximization algorithms.

 ### References